 - Opportunity to join our first-year support texting platform

 - Academic, social, and personal support with the transition to employment and postsecondary education or training after high school

 - Assistance completing financial aid and scholarship applications

-- Help in making connections with on-campus support systems
+- Help in making connections with postsecondary education and training support systems

 - VSAC GEAR UP services for parents: